-I am an Associate Professor in the Department of Computer Science and Engineering at The Ohio State University and the director of
+I am an Associate Professor in the Department of Computer Science and Engineering at The Ohio State University and the Director of

 OSU AIoT and Machine Learning Systems Lab.
 I received my Ph.D. from University of Southern California and B.S. from Peking University, and spent one year as a Postdoctoral Associate at Cornell University.
+I am an

 The key mission of my lab is to